Tourism 2030 Strategy

 About Tourism 2030

 In 2019-20, Austrade, in conjunction with Tourism Australia, was developing Australia’s next national long-term tourism strategy.
 It was being developed in cooperation with state and territory governments and the tourism industry.
 While Government did not formally announced a name for the new strategy, for ease of reference development work was carried out under the heading of Tourism 2030.

-While this work has been placed on hold while industry and government focus on tourism recovery from the impacts of COVID-19.
+This work was placed on hold while industry and government focused on recovery from the impacts of COVID-19.
 The work of Tourism 2030 will now be incorporated into Reimagining the Visitor Economy

 Tourism 2030 development timeframe

 Consultation on development of Tourism 2030

-Building on the work of the Beyond Tourism 2020 Steering Committee, further consultation and opportunities for direct input by state and territory governments and tourism industry was undertaken to help build shared ownership of the strategy and also ensure that it aligns with state and territory strategies.
+Building on the work of the Beyond Tourism 2020 Steering Committee, further consultation was undertaken to build shared ownership of the strategy and ensure alignment with state and territory strategies.